EU approves $4.7 billion in state aid to carrier Air France - WTMJ

 In addition, the French state will participate in the capital increase of the holding company for the Air France-KLM airline alliance, to hold up to 29.9% of capital of the group, the French and Dutch governments said in a joint statement.
 The French state now holds 14.3% of the shares.

-“This is good news for Air France and good news for the French,” Le Maire said on France Inter radio on Tuesday.
+“This is good news for Air France and good news for the French,” French Finance Minister Bruno Le Maire said on France Inter radio on Tuesday.
 Air France will give up 18 takeoff and landing slots — about 4% of its slots — at Paris-Orly airport, he detailed.

 The French government, the airline’s largest single shareholder, has said it was essential to save the national carrier.
 Air France-KLM expects an operating loss of about 1.3 billion euros ($1.5 billion) for the first quarter of 2021.